 When you are injured in a car crash, the last thing you want to be burdened with is preparing your legal claim and interacting with insurance companies, law enforcement, and the court.
 Unfortunately, these are the exact circumstances you are thrust into when you are injured by a drunk driver.
 That is why many victims of drunk driving seek out experienced legal counsel.
 We are happy to connect you with an experienced award winning drunk driving accident lawyer at Johnson Law.

 We immediately begin investigating the relevant facts of the incident, and then we use what is discovered to buttress the legal claim for bodily injury that will be asserted against the drunk driver’s insurance carrier.

 Initially, our investigation is targeted at determining whether there are other legally culpable bad actors besides the drunk driver.
 This means we investigate whether:

 After the initial investigation is concluded, our attorneys begin aggressively advocating for your rights as an injured victim of a crime.
 This may include, but is not limited to, filing for restitution with the criminal court, issuing a demand to the drunk driver’s insurance company, attending a mediation, and filing a complaint in either state or federal court.
-It is important to remember that the Portland Personal Injury Attorneys at Kroll & Johnson, P.C. are only retained on a contingency fee basis.
+It is important to remember that the drunk driving accident lawyers at Johnson Law are only retained on a contingency fee basis.
 This means if we do not recover compensation from the drunk driver or other legally responsible entity, then we do not collect a fee.